 Groups are offered for women, men and veterans.
 There are anxiety, depression and parenting groups, as well as life skills.

-The goal is to have about 50 active numbers each month, Overholt said.
+The goal is to have about 50 active members each month, Overholt said.
 In its first month of June, the Porterville center had more than passed the half-way point to that goal.

 “We’re doing a good job at getting the word out,” she said.
 “We’ve been warmly welcomed by the community and I’m really grateful for that.”